Factbox: India cenbank rolls back curbs on cash deposits

 DEC.
 2

-- Govt raises limit for market stabilization bonds to 6 tln rupees to absorb extra liquidity
+- Govt raises limit for market stabilization bonds to 6 trillion rupees to absorb extra liquidity

 DEC.
 1